TsvetoslavGeorgiev/Computational-Project/project_plan.md

 - It is well appreciated that CTH can cause problems with tree reconstruction
     - compositional attraction
-    - It can be shown that ERTH can also cause attraction in simulated data (cite me, but Prove it)
+    - It can be shown that ERTH can also cause attraction (cite Peter)
-    - It is unknown if this is a problem in real data
-    - So get some real data that when modelled with ERTH gives a different tree
-    - Should there be quantitative comparison of the trees?
+        - use simulated data (demo it, Figure)

 ### Detecting ERTH in real datasets
 - ???
 - Use DNA alignments, as they would be faster
 - The alignments need to be small, both in number of taxa and number of sites
-- analyse with iqtree, p4 with gtr, ndch2, ndrh2
+- analyse with iqtree, p4 with gtr, ndch2, ndrh
+- It is unknown if attraction due to ERTH is a problem in real data
+    - So get some real data that when modelled with ERTH gives a different tree
+    - Should there be quantitative comparison of the trees? -- Peter thinks not needed

 - **Hopefully you have started analysing real datasets by now, if only with iqtree or mrbayes**